Student vaccine protocol

 How will colleges manage the vaccine verification process?

-Colleges are already tracking the vaccination status of students.
-Colleges will use the same system currently used to verify other vaccination requirements.
+Colleges are tracking the vaccination status of students.
+Colleges are using the same system used to verify other vaccination requirements.